 The “capstone course” of the M.A. is the Integrative Research Seminar that all students take.
 This unique course is an interactive seminar designed to help students reflect on their education experience and the academic, personal and ministry dimensions of their course work.
 Students are also required to conduct research to contribute to their ministry.

 For those students unable to participate in hybrid programs, Columbia International's M.A. in Theological Studies is designed to be completed 100% online.

 10. Saint Joseph's College

-Saint Joseph’s online M.A. in Theology program is ideal for Catholic deacons and lay ecclesial ministers.
+Saint Joseph's master's in theology online program is ideal for Catholic deacons and lay ecclesial ministers.
 Rooted in Roman Catholic doctrine and fully aligned with the magisterium, the program is based on the philosophy that “effective ministry requires a solid theological foundation, grounded in solid Catholic doctrine, with a deep spiritual and pastoral orientation.”